Leslie and Ron: Plot

 After changing from their wet clothes, Ron and Leslie sit down, and over a bottle of scotch, Ron starts to talk.
 He explains that as Jerry and April left to work for Leslie, and Tom and Donna left to run their own businesses, he didn't recognize anyone in the Parks department anymore.
-This hit him harder than he thought, and so despite his deep hatred for government and socialism, Ron made a conscious decision to ask Leslie for a job under the federal government.
+This hit him harder than he thought, and so despite his deep hatred for government and authority, Ron made a conscious decision to ask Leslie for a job under the federal government.
 He had gone to visit her at her office and they had made plans to have lunch the next day, where he would have asked her for that job.
 However, Leslie's busy schedule caused her to forget their plans, and she had stood him up for lunch.
 Leslie is horrified to find out about this, and apologizes to Ron.
 Ron reassures her that it wasn't entirely her fault, and tells her he regrets being petty and bitter about it afterwards.
 They make up.